-Here is an excerpt from this new cookbook!
+Here is an excerpt from the cookbook!
 If you make this drool-worthy cheesecake please fill me in on the comments below!

 Cashew-Macadamia Cheesecake with Salted Caramel Sauce